flathub-infra/documentation/docs/02-for-app-authors/03-metainfo-guidelines/index.md

 Flathub increases the severity of the following checks from the upstream default of `info` to `error`.
 So they are documented below.

-- `cid-has-number-prefix` - The `id` tag contains a segement starting with a number.
+- `cid-has-number-prefix` - The `id` tag contains a segment starting with a number.
 Please see the [application ID guidelines](/docs/for-app-authors/requirements#application-id) for more information.
 - `cid-missing-affiliation-gnome` - The application is using a `project_group` tag with the value `GNOME` but the [ID](/docs/for-app-authors/metainfo-guidelines/#id) does not start with `org.gnome`.
 Please see the [documentation](/docs/for-app-authors/metainfo-guidelines/#project-group) on how to use this tag.
 - `content-rating-missing` - The application is missing an [OARS rating](/docs/for-app-authors/metainfo-guidelines/#oars-information) in the [MetaInfo file](/docs/for-app-authors/metainfo-guidelines/#path-and-filename).
 - `desktop-app-launchable-omitted` - The application is missing a [launchable tag](/docs/for-app-authors/metainfo-guidelines/#launchable) in the [MetaInfo file](/docs/for-app-authors/metainfo-guidelines/#path-and-filename).